 The mind is the central part of a human body.
 Even if a person is not well, it is the mind that needs to be strong for making the body strong.
 The nervous system is the central part of your body and if it is in a bad condition, then your whole body can suffer.
 If the nervous system is fine, then the body will surely function well.
 It is the nervous system that coordinates with the other body parts and the body functions overall.
 It needs to be in a good state for the proper functioning of the body.
-There are diseases that affect the nervous system first and then they reveal their effects on the other body parts.
-One such disease is Parkinson’s disease.
-At Pillars of Wellness, we can help you live better with this condition.
+Parkinson's disease affects the nervous system first and then they reveal their effects on the other body parts.
+At Pillars of Wellness in Burlington, our neuro-physiotherapist and occupational therapist can help you live better.

 What is Parkinson’s Disease?

 It is a long-term degenerative nervous system disorder that affects the movement.
 It doesn’t reveal itself in the beginning as it just begins with a tremor in one hand.
 In this disease, tremor is common.
 The other times it causes stiffness and slows down the movement.

 Initially, the face shows no expression, the arms may not move or swing while walking, the speech may become slurred.
 If the treatment is not done, the condition might worsen.
 It is a disease that cannot be cured properly, medication can help in controlling the situation to get worse.

 There are some nerve cells that die with the passage of time.
 Dopamine is a chemical messenger in the brain is produced by the neurons that are lost due to which its symptoms surface.
 When the level of this chemical messenger decrease, there is an unusual process in the brain that leads to the signs of Parkinson’s disease.

 Environmental: There are certain toxins in the environment that can cause several health issues.
 It can also cause Parkinson’s disease but it is not the case every time.
 The risk is there, but not too high.